bydemihu/snoozer/README.md

 ### But...why?
 Snoozer is a machine learning project that humorously addresses a plight that affects many students and employees, but simultaneously criticizes hustle culture and the toxicity of an environment that prioritizes productivity over health.
 Inspired by real-world digital surveillance tools used in schools and workplaces, Snoozer explores the trade-off between privacy and propriety.
 Despite seeming innocuous or even helpful for maintaining focus, it exacerbates the underlying issue of overworking to the point of exhaustion.

+### Installation
+Download the entire Snoozer reposository, then unzip the folder.
+Go to **chrome://extensions/** and click **load unpacked**.
+Select the unzipped Snoozer folder and boom!
+You're ready to start snoozing.
+Pin Snoozer to easily toggle the interface on and off.